Subject Matter

 Members and users have the right to:

-b) request rectification, restriction or erasure of their personal data;
+b) Request the rectification, restriction, or erasure of their data.

-c) object to the use of their personal data for direct marketing purposes;
+c) Object to the use of their data for direct marketing purposes.

-d) request their personal data in a structured, commonly used and machine-readable format (data portability).
+d) Request their data in a structured, commonly used, and machine-readable format (data portability).

 3. Security of Personal Data

-COSH! implements appropriate technical and organisational measures to protect personal data against loss, unauthorised access or unlawful processing.
+COSH! takes appropriate technical and organisational measures to protect personal data against loss, unauthorised access, or unlawful processing.

-COSH! shall not be liable for damage resulting from security incidents caused by negligence on the part of the Member or users.
+COSH! is not liable for damages arising from security incidents caused by the negligence of the Member or users.

-COSH! shares personal data with third parties only where necessary for:
+COSH! shares personal data with third parties only where this is necessary for:

-c) obtaining statistical insights, provided that the data is anonymised.
+c) Obtaining statistical insights, where data is anonymised.

-COSH! ensures that third parties granted access to personal data are bound by strict confidentiality and security obligations.
+COSH! guarantees that third parties granted access to personal data are bound by strict confidentiality and security obligations.

-COSH! does not retain personal data longer than necessary for the purposes for which it was collected, unless a longer retention period is required by law.
+COSH! does not retain personal data for longer than is necessary for the purposes for which it was collected, unless a longer retention period is required by law.

 6. Processing by Members

-Members may use personal data obtained via the Platform exclusively for the purposes for which such data was provided, as described in these Terms and Conditions.
+Members may only use personal data obtained via the Platform for the purposes for which it was provided, as described in these Terms and Conditions.

-Members are prohibited from sharing, storing or using personal data for commercial purposes without the explicit consent of the data subjects concerned.
+Members are prohibited from sharing, storing, or using personal data for commercial purposes without the explicit consent of the data subjects.

 7. Complaints Regarding Data Processing

-In the event of any conflict between these Terms and Conditions and the Privacy Policy, the Privacy Policy shall prevail.
+In the event of a conflict between these Terms and Conditions and the Privacy Statement, the Privacy Statement shall prevail.
+The Cookie Policy of COSH!, available at https://cosh.eco/en/cookie-policy, forms an integral part of the Privacy Statement.

 Article 12 – Disclaimer

-COSH! shall not be responsible for any incorrect expectations that users or Members may have regarding the results of using the Platform.
+COSH! is not responsible for any incorrect expectations that users or Members may have regarding the results of using the Platform.

-COSH! provides no guarantees regarding the completeness, accuracy or suitability of the information provided on the Platform for any specific purpose.
+COSH! provides no guarantees as to the completeness, accuracy, or suitability of the information provided on the Platform for specific purposes.

 2. Limitation of Responsibility for Content

-a) content published on the Platform by Members, Brands or third parties;
+a) Content posted on the Platform by Members, Brands, or third parties.

-b) the reliability, availability or accuracy of external links or references included on the Platform;
+b) The reliability, availability, or accuracy of external links or references on the Platform.

-c) decisions or actions taken by users based on information obtained via the Platform.
+c) Decisions or actions taken by users on the basis of information obtained via the Platform.

 3. No Guarantee of Results

-COSH! provides no guarantees regarding results that Members or users may achieve through the use of the Platform, such as increased sales, improved Brand valuation or increased website traffic, as such results may be influenced by factors such as the Member’s choice of images, texts and other inputs.
+COSH! provides no guarantees with respect to results that Members or users may achieve through use of the Platform, such as improved sales, higher Brand valuation, or increased website traffic, as these may be influenced by the Member’s choices regarding photographs, texts, etc.

 4. Technical Availability

-COSH! cannot guarantee uninterrupted or error-free availability of the Platform.
-The Platform may be temporarily unavailable due to maintenance, technical failures or other circumstances.
+COSH! cannot guarantee the availability or error-free operation of the Platform.
+The Platform may temporarily be unavailable due to maintenance, technical failures, or other circumstances.

-COSH! shall not be liable for damage caused by:
+COSH! is not liable for damages caused by:

-b) compatibility issues between the Platform and users’ devices, software or networks.
+b) Compatibility issues between the Platform and the devices, software, or networks of users.

 5. Third-Party Information

-Information published on the Platform originating from third parties, such as Brands, Retailers or other partners, remains the responsibility of those third parties.
-COSH! does not verify such information for accuracy or timeliness.
+Information published on the Platform that originates from third parties (such as Brands, Retailers, or other partners) is the responsibility of those third parties.
+COSH! does not verify such information for accuracy or currency.

-COSH! accepts no liability for claims or damage arising from the use of such information.
+COSH! accepts no liability for claims or damages arising from the use of such information.

-COSH! reserves the right to make changes, updates or additions to the Platform at any time without prior notice.
+COSH! reserves the right to make changes, updates, or additions to the Platform at any time without prior notice, to the extent permitted by applicable legislation.

-COSH! may temporarily or permanently discontinue the Platform without users or Members being entitled to any compensation.
+COSH! may temporarily or permanently suspend the Platform without users or Members being entitled to any form of compensation.

-COSH! shall not be liable for indirect, consequential or immaterial damage, including loss of income, loss of profit or reputational damage, unless caused by intent or gross negligence.
+COSH! is not liable for indirect, consequential, or non-material damages, such as loss of revenue, loss of profit, or reputational damage, unless wilful misconduct or gross negligence is involved.

-Users and Members shall indemnify and hold COSH! harmless against any third-party claims arising from:
+Users and Members shall indemnify COSH! against third-party claims arising from:

-b) infringement of third-party rights, including Intellectual Property Rights or privacy rights.
+b) Infringement of third-party rights, such as Intellectual Property Rights or privacy rights.

 9. Applicability of the Disclaimer

-This Disclaimer applies to all components of the Platform, including the Website, mobile applications and other digital channels operated by COSH!.
+This Disclaimer applies to all parts of the Platform, including the Website, mobile applications, and other digital channels of COSH!.

 The COSH!
 Platform offers various functionalities and information to users, including:

-b) Retailer Pages: detailed information on individual Retailers, including their offering, Brands and COSH!
-Brand Index;
+b) Retailer Pages: Detailed information on individual Retailers, such as their offering, Brands, and COSH!
+Brand Index score.

-c) Brand Overview: a list of Brands assessed based on seven impact themes and their availability at participating Retailers;
+c) Brand Overview: A list of Brands assessed on the basis of 7 impact themes and the availability of those Brands at participating Retailers.

-d) Personal Shopping Routes: users may create personalised shopping routes based on their preferences.
+d) Personal Shopping Routes: Users can add Retailers to a personalised shopping route based on their preferences.

 2. Store Overview and Filters

-The Store Overview displays a combination of physical stores and other points of sale, such as repair locations and clothing libraries.
+The Store Overview displays a combination of physical stores and other points of sale, such as repair points and clothing libraries.

-Stores are ranked based on membership level, such as Flagship or Multi-brand, and turnover category.
+Stores are ranked on the basis of membership level (such as Flagship or Multi-brand) and turnover category.

-Users may apply filters based on location, store type or other preferences.
+Users may apply filters to select stores on the basis of location, type, or other preferences.

 3. Retailer Pages

-a) basic information such as address details, contact information and opening hours;
+a) Basic information such as address, contact details, and opening hours.

-b) an overview of the Brands offered, including COSH!
+b) An overview of the Brands they carry, including COSH!
 Brand Index scores.

-Retailers may be selected by users to be added to a shopping route or to be redirected directly to the Retailer’s website.
+Retailers may be selected by users to be added to a shopping route or for direct referral to their website.

 4. Brand Overview

-The Brand Overview includes a comprehensive list of jewellery, cosmetics, lifestyle and clothing Brands.
+The Brand Overview contains a comprehensive list of jewellery, cosmetics, lifestyle, and clothing brands.

-Brands are ranked based on COSH!
-Brand Index scores.
+Brands are ranked on the basis of their scores according to the COSH!
+Brand Index.

-Users may filter Brands by price range, headquarters location or alphabetical order.
+Users may filter Brands by price, headquarters location, or alphabetical order.

-Brands with insufficient information are published with a notice indicating that insufficient transparency is available to assign a score.
+Brands without complete information are published with a note indicating insufficient transparency to provide a score.

-Users may log in to the Platform in order to:
+Users may log in to the Platform to:

-a) add Retailers and Brands to personalised shopping routes;
+a) Add Retailers and Brands to a personalised shopping route.

-b) save such routes and print them or follow them digitally via mobile devices.
+b) Save these routes and print them or follow them digitally via mobile devices.

-Retailers and Brands may be viewed on a map interface for ease of navigation.
+Retailers and Brands can be viewed on a map display for ease of navigation.

 6. Data and Transparency

-Retailers gain access after twelve (12) months to dashboards displaying statistics such as page views and website click-throughs.
+After 12 months, Retailers have access to dashboards containing statistics such as the number of page views and clicks to their website.

-Multi-brand Retailers may monitor changes in Brand sustainability scores through screening and re-screening processes.
+Multi-brand Retailers can track changes in the sustainability scores of Brands through screening and rescreening.

-COSH! provides no commissions on sales or revenues, as the Platform does not operate as a marketplace.
+COSH! does not guarantee any commissions on sales or revenue, as the Platform is not a marketplace.

 7. Circular Functionalities

-From December 2024 onwards, the Platform offers additional support for circular practices, including repair, donation and resale routes.
+From December 2024, the Platform offers additional support for circular practices, such as repair, donation, or resale routes for clothing.

-Users may search via the App for repair points, second-hand stores and donation locations aligned with their circular objectives.
+Users can use the app to find repair points, second-hand stores, and donation points that align with their circular objectives.

 8. Limitations and Responsibilities

-COSH! provides the Platform as a support tool and is not responsible for the performance of individual Retailers or Brands.
+COSH! provides the functionalities of the Platform as a tool and is not responsible for the performance of individual Retailers or Brands.

-Information regarding stores and Brands is compiled based on data provided by Retailers and Brands, and COSH! cannot guarantee its accuracy.
+Information on stores and Brands is compiled on the basis of data provided by Retailers and Brands, and COSH! cannot guarantee the accuracy thereof.

-COSH! provides no guarantees regarding the completeness or accuracy of the COSH!
-Brand Index, as it is based on publicly available information and information and evidence supplied by Retailers and/or Brands.
+COSH! provides no guarantees as to the completeness or accuracy of the COSH!
+Brand Index, as it is based on publicly available information and information and supporting documents provided by Retailers and/or Brands.
 The index serves solely as a guideline.

 1. Purpose of the COSH!
 Brand Index

 The COSH!
-Brand Index assesses Brands across multiple impact themes, including sustainability, ethics and circularity.
+Brand Index assesses Brands on various impact themes such as sustainability, ethics, and circularity.

-The purpose of the index is to support consumers and Retailers in making informed choices and to promote transparency within the fashion industry.
+The purpose of the index is to support consumers and Retailers in making conscious choices and to promote transparency in the fashion industry.

 2. Assessment Criteria